mgw6/scaffold_learning/README.md

 This work was done as part of my Senior Research Project for the Science Scholars Program at [St. John Fisher College](https://www.sjfc.edu/) in Rochester, NY, USA.

 Originally this project was started in R, but I switched to Python.
 I was frustrated with R lists, and missed numpy arrays.
+I genuinely tried to be open minded, but at some point I knew my progress was stymied by R.